the-bugging/istanbul-badges-readme/README.md

 ---

-## Using as a part of your githooks
+## Usage as a part of your githooks

 - If you want to have this run on the **pre-commit** hook and update the commit in place, just install husky and add the `pre-commit` script to your package.json.